HyunCafe/odin-calculator/README.md

 * Equal button that performs the last calculation when pressed repeatedly
 * Delete button to remove the last input
 * Clear button to reset the calculator
+* History function that shows the history of arithmetic calculations in an overlay, similar to the Windows calculator.

 ### User Interface:
 * Buttons with hover effect for visual feedback